iamstoick/virtual-drupal-development/README.md

   7. Visit 192.168.44.44 address
      If you didn't change default IP address in config.json file you'll see VDD's main page.
 Main page has links to configured sites, development tools and list of frequently asked questions.

-  8. SSH into your virtual machine
-     Run next command inside your VDD copy's directory:
-     $ vagrant ssh
+Follow instruction on how to quickly install Drupal

 Now you have ready to use virtual development server.
 By default 2 sites (similar to virtual hosts) are configured: Drupal 7 and Drupal 8.
 You always can